kenn12-prog/NYC-Venue-Explorer/README.md

 - Run `npm install` to ensure all dependencies are installed.

 ## License
-This project is open-source under the MIT License.
+This project is open-source under the Apache-2.0 license.